-Your remote monitoring gear also needs a reliable source of backup power.
+Your remote power outage monitor also needs a reliable source of backup power.
 A major service breakdown is no time to lose visibility of your remote sites.

 If your remote monitoring gear is offline during a power outage, you'll miss these vital alarms:

 Environmental alarms for overheating, fire, and water damage.

 What all these hidden damages add up to is unnecessary costs.
 The effects of a power outage are not only on your gear, or on your actions - the true net effect is on your bottom line.

 The financial effect of a power outage falls into four categories:

 Repair of damaged gear.

 Unless you have an adequate backup plan, power outages mean increased costs and lost revenue.
 You owe it to your business to protect yourself with a proactive response to power outages.

 11% of all network outages caused by natural disasters.

 62% of network downtime caused by natural disasters.